sun-umn/NCVX/README.md

 The initial release of NCVX contains the solver **PyGRANSO**, a PyTorch-enabled port of [GRANSO](http://www.timmitchell.com/software/GRANSO/) incorporating auto-differentiation, GPU acceleration, tensor input, and support for new QP solvers.
 As a highlight, **PyGRANSO** can solve deep learning problems with nontrivial constraints (e.g., constraints with neural networks), the first of its kind.

+NCVX is AGPL v3.0 licensed but also contains some code under other compatible licenses.
+More information on this can be found in LICENSE_INFO subfolders.

 ## Solver/Module

 **PyGRANSO**: A PyTorch-enabled port of GRANSO with auto-differentiation [Documentation](https://ncvx.org/PyGRANSO) | [Repository](https://github.com/sun-umn/PyGRANSO)